JoeOsborne77/JoeOsborne77/README.md

 - Mental Health First Aider (trained at Sony Music)

 ## HOBBIES AND INTERESTS
+- 🔭 I’m currently working on...
+Using a Raspberry Pi to automate my lights and blinds at home
+- 🌱 I’m currently learning...
+React, React Native, Cypress, Python and more (see below)
+- 👯 I’m looking to collaborate on...
+Predominantly open source projects within the realms of Tech For Good, Music and Home Automation
+- ⚡ Fun fact...
+I can make several animal noises, including quite a convincing Dolphin
+- ⚡ Fun fact 2...
+One of my favourite snacks is [doubles](https://en.wikipedia.org/wiki/Doubles_(food)), which I ate copious amounts of when learning about mocking 😎
 - 🌎 🌱 🚲 Trying to reduce my carbon footprint on a daily basis
 - 🪸🤿 Last year I became a qualified scuba diver, which was life changing!
 - ⛰️🥾 I love hiking, especially up mountains (even got engaged up one!) and have hiked Snowdon twice, Ben Nevis, Mount Ainos (Greece) and others in China, the Outer Hebdrides and Switzerland